The UTUAV Urban Traffic Dataset

 UTUAV-C Dataset

-The third dataset was a sequence of 10,560 labelled frames with a resolution of 3840x2160 (4k) pixels.
+The third dataset was a sequence of 10,560 frames, of which 6,600 are annotated, with a resolution of 3840x2160 (4k) pixels.
 This video sequence was also captured from an UAV, elevated at 120 meters from the ground.
 The road configuration is different.
 These differences have been introduced intentionally to test generalisation ability e.g. of detection on this dataset using a model trained with UTUAV-B. This dataset also uses a top view angle and uses the same color code for annotations as per UTUAV-B.

 (NB: the numbers are indicative only as they are different to the final annotations, in this case there are only 6600 annotated images)